selwynpolit/d9book/book/debugging.md

 From [Migrate Devel contrib module](https://www.drupal.org/project/migrate_devel), in `docroot/modules/contrib/migrate_devel/src/EventSubscriber/MigrationEventSubscriber.php`

-This is used in migrate to dump the source and destination values.
+This is used in migration to dump the source and destination values.

 ```php
 // We use kint directly here since we want to support variable naming.